deanraspa/foundryvtt-dev/README.md

 # foundryvtt-dev-system

-This respository is a starting point for developing a new system using devcontainers in VS Code.
+This repository is a starting point for developing a new system using devcontainers in VS Code.

 ## Initial Setup